MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/ie-mode/index.md

    DevTools launched in IE mode
 :::image-end:::

-Internet Explorer may not be available on your computer.
-To debug the content of your Internet Explorer 11 based website when a tab uses IE mode, use IEChooser to launch the Internet Explorer DevTools.
+However, Internet Explorer may not be available on your computer.
+In this scenario, you must open IEChooser to use the Internet Explorer DevTools to debug your website.
 To use IEChooser, perform the following steps.

 1. Open IEChooser.
     1. Open the Run dialog box.
 For example, press the `Windows logo key` + `R`.
     2. Enter `%systemroot%\system32\f12\IEChooser.exe`, and then select **Ok**.
 2. In IEChooser, select the entry for the IE mode tab.

-## Remote debugging and IE mode
+## Remote debugging in IE mode

 Launch Microsoft Edge \(Chromium\) with remote debugging turned on from the command-line interface.
 Microsoft Visual Studio, Microsoft Visual Studio Code, and other development tools typically run a command to launch Microsoft Edge.
 The following command launches Microsoft Edge with the remote debugging port set to `9222`.